Logo of Salon Stolz

 Sat, Sun, holidays: 10:00 a.m. to 6:00 p.m.

-Exception: On 24 December the salon is open until 2 pm.
+On 24 December the Salon is open until 2 pm.
 The salon is closed on 25 and 26 December and on 31 December and 1 January.

 During opening hours you can visit Salon Stolz at any time without an appointment.